seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 - **A local run is not a runner run, and the difference is reported, not glossed.** Say which workflows executed on GitHub, with their conclusion, and which did not, with the reason.
 "All benches green" is an incomplete sentence unless it names where.
-  The hosted `Bench gate` fires on `pull_request` and on push to `main` and `claude/**`, so a branch pushed under `claude/**` has runner evidence even with no pull request open (§8) — read the run and report its id and conclusion rather than assuming either way.
-- **If no workflow executed at all, the report's `## Status` is PARTIAL**, however complete the implementation is: the work is finished, the proof is not.
-Make the gap impossible to miss; the Architect decides what to do about it.
+- **A report never claims a runner result its session could not read, and is not PARTIAL for the omission.** Where GitHub API access exists, read the run and report its id and conclusion rather than assuming either way.
+Where it does not — no `gh`, no token — state only what IS established: that the branch was pushed, and that the changed paths clear the workflow's filters.
+Do **not** write "the gate is expected to have fired": that is a forecast inside an immutable record (inv.
+54), and a forecast a reader cannot tell from a measurement is worse than a stated gap.
+  **The hosted gate is read by the AUDIT, not by you.** It is evidence about the work, and the actor who opens the pull-request page to merge is already looking at it.
+The measurement belongs to whoever can make it.
+Two consecutive TZs were PARTIAL on this while being substantively complete, which taught nothing and cost a round trip each.
+- **`## Status` is PARTIAL when the WORK is incomplete, not when its CI proof is unreadable.** If no workflow executed at all — the paths were filtered out, the push failed, the branch never reached the remote — that IS a gap in the work: say so, make it impossible to miss, and let the Architect decide.

 ---